scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 browsers have the benefit of being based on open standards that remain supported almost indefinitely.
-Although early versions of the HTML standard only allowed passive page viewing, the widespread adoption of HTML5 (and websockets) has made it possible for anyone to engage with complex, dynamic documents in a bi-directional, interactive manner.
+Although early versions of the HTML standard only allowed passive page viewing, the widespread adoption of HTML5 has made it possible for anyone to interact with complex, dynamic documents in a bi-directional manner.

 The emergence of the web browser as a platform has been exploited by the Python community and the scientific community at large with tools such as the IPython Notebook [Per07]_ and SAGE MathCloud [Ste05]_.
 These projects offer interactive computation sessions in a notebook format instead of a traditional text prompt.
-Although similar in design to the traditional text-only interpreters, these notebooks allow embedded graphics or other media (such as video) while maintaining a permanent record of useful commands in a rich document that supports the gradual development of a document with interleaved code, results, and exposition.
+Although similar in design to the traditional text-only interpreters, these notebooks allow embedded graphics or other media (such as video) while maintaining a record of useful commands in a rich document that supports the gradual development of a document with interleaved code, results, and exposition.

 Yet despite the greatly improved interactive capabilities of these tools, the spirit of the original interpreter has not been restored: